Balaram6712/IDP/README.md

 # IDP
-Academic projct done in college
+Academic project done in college
 Done as group project